zhouxianen/circleDetectionIRCD/README.md

 The single circle dectection implementation with our proposed IRCD algorithm.
-Please read this document and "A Fast single circle detection algorithm IRCD.pdf" file before running the program.
+Please read this document and "IRCD-an Improved Randomized Circle Detection.pdf" file before running the program.

 # circleDetectionIRCD: if you use these codes, please cite the following paper:
  X. Zhou, Y. Wang, Q. Zhu, J. Mao, C. Xiao, X. Lu, H. Zhang,